+The Board has an independent majority, comprising seven Independent Directors and six Non-Independent Directors.
 The number of Independent Directors of the Company makes up more than half of the Board, providing a strong and independent majority element which facilitates the exercise of independent and objective judgement.
 This is in line with the Code which prescribes that, where the Chairman of the Board is also the CEO, the Independent Directors should make up a majority of the Board.

-The NC reviews and determines annually whether each Director is independent in accordance with the requirements of the Listing Manual of the SGX-ST, the Code and where relevant, the recommendations set out in the Corporate Governance Practice Guidance 2022 ("CGPG").
+The NC reviews and determines annually whether each Director is independent in accordance with the requirements of the Listing Manual of the SGX-ST, the Code and where relevant, the recommendations set out in the Corporate Governance Practice Guidance 2023 ("CGPG").
 Under the Code, an Independent Director is one who is independent in conduct, character and judgement, and has no relationship with the Company, its related corporations, its substantial shareholders or its officers, that could interfere, or be reasonably perceived to interfere, with the exercise of the Director's independent business judgement in the best interest of the Company.